 La Habichuela Cancun restaurant is a delicious and unique Caribbean/Mexican fusion restaurant.
 In addition to serving many of the typical dishes, you’ll find at a Mexican or Southern restaurant, La Habichuela Cancun also has an extensive menu featuring seafood and beef meals with a tropical flair.

 If the way to a man’s heart is through his stomach, then this is the restaurant to visit in Cancun.
 The waitstaff is fun and silly.
 I can’t think of a better place with such a nice ambiance.
 It’s delightfully charming, and it’s reasonably priced for its quality and the time spent there.
 La Habichuela, which translated means “The Pumpkin.”

-They serve up both traditional and modern food in a fun and quirky surroundings.
+They serve up both traditional and modern Mexican dishes in a fun and quirky surroundings.
 Be sure to request a table on the second-story patio when you visit this unique Cancun restaurant.

 Calle 5 Pargo 18 // +52 998 230 1077